dansleboby/ZoomPHP-sdk/docs/Api/PhoneApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$user_id = "user_id_example"; // string | The user ID or email address of the user.
+$user_id = 'user_id_example'; // string | The user ID or email address of the user.
 For user-level apps, pass `me` as the value for userId.
-$from = new \DateTime("2013-10-20"); // \DateTime | Start date in 'yyyy-mm-dd' format.
+$from = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Start date in 'yyyy-mm-dd' format.
 The date range defined by the \"from\" and \"to\" parameters should only be one month as the report includes only one month worth of data at once.
-$to = new \DateTime("2013-10-20"); // \DateTime | End date.
+$to = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | End date.
 $page_size = 30; // int | The number of records returned within a single API call.
-$type = "type_example"; // string |
+$type = 'type_example'; // string |
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->phoneUserCallLogs($user_id, $from, $to, $page_size, $type, $next_page_token);